embive/embive/README.md

     transpiler::transpile_elf,
 };

+// RISC-V code to be transpiled and executed.
+// The default code will execute the syscalls implemented
+// bellow, loading values from RAM and adding them.
-// RISC-V code to transpile and execute const ELF_FILE: &[u8] = include_bytes!(
+// Check the available Embive templates for more info. const ELF_FILE: &[u8] = include_bytes!(
     concat!(env!("CARGO_MANIFEST_DIR"), "/tests/app.elf")
 );